-(Psalm 45:4), "Ride prosperously": To go forward, make good, be profitable, successful and triumphant.
-"Because of": On the matter or cause of.
-Christ did go forth triumphantly in the truth of God, in meekness and obedience to the will of God in submitting to the death of the cross, and in righteousness and all that was just in the fear of God.
+Psalm 45:4 "Ride prosperously": to go forward; make good; be profitable, successful, and triumphant.
+"Because of": on the matter or cause of.
+Christ did go forth triumphantly in the truth of God, in meekness and obedience to the will of God, in submitting to the death of the cross, and in righteousness and all that was just in the fear of God.

-(Psalm 45:5), The Hebrew reads: "Your arrows are sharp-people fall under you-in the heart of the kings enemies."
+Psalm 45:5 The Hebrew reads: "Your arrows are sharp-people fall under you-in the heart of the king's enemies."
 This is another referral to the doctrine of the gospel of Christ.
 It has pierced the heart of many a person who sought to oppose His truth, and without carnal weapons and man's inventions many people have fallen under the Son of God.

-(Psalm 45:7), "Above thy fellows": Surpassing all your associates, above the angels, above all the saints and godly of the earth.
+Psalm 45:7 "Above thy fellows": surpassing all associates; above the angels; above all the saints and godly of the earth.

-(Psalm 45:10), "Forget thine own people": This is referring to the redeemed in Christ leaving all the world and earthly ties to be solely and ardently united to Christ alone.
+Psalm 45:10 "Forget thine own people": the redeemed in Christ leaving all the world and severing earthly ties to be solely and ardently united to Christ alone.

-(Psalm 45:11).
-"So shall the king greatly desire thy beauty": The inward beauty of faith and holiness of the wholly sanctified soul is the beauty that Christ is seeking.
+Psalm 45:11 "So shall the king greatly desire thy beauty": the inward beauty of the faith and holiness of the wholly sanctified soul for which Christ is seeking.

-(Psalm 45:13), "All glortous within": Beautiful and rich in the heart and the spirit, an inward value and weightiness of true worth.
-Peter called it "the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price."
-I Peter 3:4.
-"Wrought gold": That which is artfully woven through the trials and difficulties of this mortal life.
-This along with "needlework" in verse 14 refers to the beauties of the heart that is wrought by the Spirit of God as we are led and inspired by Him in our faithful walk with God.
+Psalm 45:13 "All glorious within": beautiful and rich in the heart and the spirit; an inward value and weightiness of true worth.
+Peter called it "the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price" (I Peter 3:4).
+"Wrought gold": that which is artfully woven through the trials and difficulties of this mortal life.
+This along with "needlework" in verse 14 refers to the beauties of the heart that are wrought by the Spirit of God as we are led and inspired by Him in our faithful walk with God.

-The title for this beautiful Psalm in the Hebrew says "To the chief Musician on the Lilies, for the sons of Korah, a contemplation (instructive poem), a song of the Beloved."
-The author is unknown.
-But we have a definite clue as to who this Psalm is referring to.
-The writer in Hebrews 1 speaks concerning God's Son and quotes from various places in the Old Testament that prophesy of Him.
+The Hebrew title for this beautiful Psalm is "To the chief Musician" on the Lilies, for the sons of Korah, a contemplation [instructive poem], a song of the Beloved."
+The author is unknown, but we have a definite clue as to whom this Psalm is referring.
+The writer in the first chapter of Hebrews speaks concerning God's Son and guotes from various places in the Old Testament that prophesy of Him.
 He declares that Christ is made so much better than the angels.
-He quotes from Psalm 104:4 what God says of the angels as ministering spirits and a flame of fire, then he emphatically stated: "But unto the Son he saith:."
-And then he quoted from this 45th Psalm, verses 6 and 7.
-So this tells us that it was the revelation of the Holy Spirit that this Psalm was speaking of Christ, the Son of God.
+He quotes from Psalm 104:4 what God says of the angels as ministering spirits and a flame of fire; then he emphatically states: "But unto the Son he saith-" and quotes, from this 45th Psalm, verses 6 and 7.
+This tells us that by the revelation of the Holy Spirit this Psalm was speaking of Christ, the Son of God.
 With this in mind, the whole Psalm takes shape and goes together.
-It is the royal marriage hymn of Christ and the Church which He purchased with His own blood.
+It is the royal marriage hymn of Christ and the Church, which He purchased with His own blood.
 It is for the joy of each of us to weigh and prayerfully consider the good matter that the ready writer of this Psalm brought forth.
-There are wonderful truths the sum of which we have not space here to give.
-But let each one look and behold them for himself, and rejoice to know that we are included in this Song of the Beloved Christ.
+There are wonderful truths-the sum of which we have not space here to give.
+But let each one look and behold them for himself, and rejoice to know that we are included in this Song of our Beloved Christ.